Bamux/Rift-Raid-Alert/README.md

 5. Write /rra start (use /rra stop for stoping Rift Raid Alerts)
 5. Start the RiftRaidAlert.exe
 6. Write in game "Siri introduce yourself" for a sound check
-7. Edit the RiftRaidAlert.ini - you can create new triggers or change settings (Log.txt path, volume, warningtime)
+7. Edit the RiftRaidAlert.ini - you can edit/create triggers or change settings (Log.txt path, volume, warningtime)

 Under http://www.mwsreader.com/en/voices/ you can download other voices.